Remembering Susan Riley Keyes: Training the Next Generation

 Susan Riley Keyes

 Thanks to the Susan Riley Keyes Memorial Scholarship, the AUTM Foundation offers positions in our Technology Transfer Career Training Program to individuals from small TTO offices throughout North America.
 We humbly accept the invitation to continue Susan’s legacy of support, service and training.

 About Susan Riley Keyes

 After receiving her PhD at the University of Connecticut, Susan Riley Keyes became a Postdoctoral Associate and Associate Research Scientist at Yale, where she published over 30 scientific papers.
 Her interests evolved from basic science to technology licensing and she obtained a JD in Technology Transfer and Intellectual Property Related Law from Suffolk University, after which she designed and taught a course on Technology Licensing & Commercialization at Northeastern.

-Susan was a very active AUTM Board member as well as Eastern region meeting Co-chair for Boston and Puerto Rico (2008 and 2009).
+Susan was a very active AUTM Board member as well as Eastern region meeting co-chair for Boston (08) and Puerto Rico (09).
 She was on the boards of WEST (Women Entrepreneurs in Science and Technology) and Nat’l Tay-Sachs and Allied Diseases.

 Susan lived a service-filled life, making it a primary goal to help others the best that she could.
 The service that most interested Susan was personal.
 She was the oldest of 11 children and she showed incredible dedication to her siblings, nieces, nephews, and to Tom, her husband of 48 years.
 Nothing made her happier than helping those that she knew – whether it be doing extensive research for loved ones with cancer, knitting gifts for newly married family members and friends, or offering resources and her experience to those interested in making a career change to technology transfer.

-The Susan Riley Keyes Scholarship has been formed to create a legacy that Susan would be proud of and to continue offering the same support that she offered her entire life.
+The Susan Riley Keyes Scholarship was formed to create a legacy that Susan would be proud of and continues the same support that she offered throughout her entire life.

 About the Program